 Cheese is great.
 Individually wrapped cheese is not great.
 Purchase cheese that isn’t individually wrapped.
-Use those three short sentences as your mantra on how you should approach shopping as a whole.
-Let your food run free and not be constrained to individual wrapping.
-Be cognizant of the kinds of packaging you’re purchasing, making sure to get resealable products if needed.
+Use those three short sentences as your shopping mantra for everything you buy at the grocery store.
+Let your food run free and unrestricted from individual wrapping.
+Always double-check the packaging of the food you’re purchasing to avoid bringing home a lot of potential trash.

 3. Reduce Unwanted Mail

 Reducing waste at home starts and ends in your mailbox.
-By opting into online billing, you transfer documents from your physical mailbox to your digital mailbox.
-On top of that, taking a few minutes to opt out of junk mail will save stacks of paper on a weekly basis.
-We still encourage writing a handwritten letter every now and then.
+By opting into online billing, you can transfer documents from your physical mailbox to your digital mailbox.
+On top of that, taking a few minutes to opt out of junk mail will save reams of paper on a weekly basis.

 4. Plan Out Your Meals